hsharrison/experimentator/README.md

         dual_task_experiment.set_end_callback('participant', close_display)
         dual_task_experiment.save()

 This experiment has a mixed design, with one between-subjects IV, `dual_task`, and two within-subjects IVs, `target` and `congruent`.
-Each session will have 150 trials, organized into 3 blocks.
+Each session will have 150 trials, organized into 3 blocks, with 12 participants.
 The `'block'` level in this experiment is only organizational (as it has no associated IVs) and merely facilitate calls to `offer_break`.

 The technique of only creating the experiment instance in the `if __name__ == '__main__'` block is important, because later when you run a participant, `experimentator` will import `dual_task_experiment.py` to reload the callback functions.
 If `my_experiment.save()` is called during this reloading, it risks overwriting the original data file.
 Only calling `python dual_task.py` will create an experiment file (`dual_task.dat` in this case--but note that the file extension is irrelevant).